stefanDeveloper/explainable-prediction_covid19/covid-cxr/README.md

   CLASSES: #This is an ordered list of class names.
 Must be the same length as the number of classes you wish to distinguish.

 TRAIN:
   CLASS_MODE: #The type of classification to be performed.
 Should be set before performing preprocessing.
-Set to either _'binary'_ or _'multiclass'_.
+Set to either 'binary' or 'multiclass'.
   CLASS_MULTIPLIER: #A list of coefficients to multiply the computed class weights by during computation of loss function.
 Must be the same length as the number of classes.
   EXPERIMENT_TYPE: #The type of training experiment you would like to perform if executing [_train.py_](src/train.py).
-For now, the only choice is _'single_train'_.
+For now, the only choice is 'single_train'.
   BATCH_SIZE: #Mini-batch size during training
   EPOCHS: #Number of epochs to train the model for
   THRESHOLDS: #A single float or list of floats in range [0, 1] defining the classification threshold.
 Affects precision and recall metrics.
   PATIENCE: #Number of epochs to wait before freezing the model if validation loss does not decrease.
   IMB_STRATEGY: #Class imbalancing strategy to employ.
 In our dataset, the ratio of positive to negative ground truth was very low, prompting the use of these strategies.
-Set either to _'class_weight'_or _'random_oversample'_.
+Set either to 'class_weight'_or 'random_oversample'.
-  METRIC_PREFERENCE: #A list of metrics in order of importance (from left to right) to guide selection of the best model during a _'multi_train'_ experiment
+  METRIC_PREFERENCE: #A list of metrics in order of importance (from left to right) to guide selection of the best model during a 'multi_train' experiment
-  NUM_RUNS: #The number of times to train a model in the _'multi_train'_ experiment
+  NUM_RUNS: #The number of times to train a model in the 'multi_train' experiment
   NUM_GPUS: #The number of GPUs to distribute training over

 NN: